wso2/docs-ei/en/micro-integrator/docs/references/connectors/file-connector/file-connector-example.md

 </api>

 ```
-7. Now it needs to add a Connector Exporter Project.
-8. Go to File -> New -> Other -> WSO2 -> Extensions -> Project Types -> Connector Exporter Project
-9. Provide a name for Connector Exporter Project and in the next screen tick on 'Specify the parent from workspace' and select the File Connector project.
-10. Now it needs to add the Connector to Connector Exporter project that we just created.
-Right Click on the Connector Exporter project -> New -> Add Remove Connectors -> Add Connector -> Add from Workspace -> File Connector

 11. Right-click on the Composite Application Project and click on **Export Project Artifacts and Run**.
 Select **Run on Micro Integrator**.
 12. Micro Integrator will be started and the composite application will be deployed.
 You can further refer to the application deployed through the CLI tool.
 Make sure you first export the PATH as below.